 Based on retirement eligibility provisions, a portion of restricted stock grants are expensed at grant date, based on grant date fair value, thus considered vested for accounting purposes.
-At April 30, 2024 and January 31, 2024, 21,778 shares were unvested for accounting purposes and unrecognized compensation cost related to these nonvested restricted stock awards was approximately \$360,000 and \$453,000 respectively.
+At July 31, 2024 and January 31, 2024, 20,046 shares and 21,778 shares were unvested for accounting purposes and unrecognized compensation cost related to these nonvested restricted stock awards was approximately \$732,000 and \$453,000, respectively, to be recognized over a weighted average vesting term of 2.3 years and 2.0 years, respectively.